 With the HB pencil, I cover the fish with a layer of contour hatching, just to make the drawing look harmonious.

-Your Artwork Is Complete
+Your Fish Drawing Is Complete

 I wish you much inspiration; just draw, experiment, and have fun!